Tine-m/SQL/sql.md

-# SQL Aggregate functions (Murach Chapter 6 Summary Queries)
+# SQL Aggregate Functions (Murach Chapter 6 Summary Queries)

 An aggregate function is a computation where the values of multiple rows are grouped together as input on certain criteria to form a single value of more significant meaning.